BaconPlay/StreamJarCSS/README.md

 **StreamJar Custom CSS**
 ====================

-List and examples produced by Rob Aimes (IAmOmicron) - http://aimes.eu
+Initial lists and examples produced by Rob Aimes (IAmOmicron) - http://aimes.eu

 **This is NOT an official release or product of StreamJar!**